CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 Examples:

 * `view on/today`<br>
-  Returns a list of tasks due on today
+  Returns a list of unfinished tasks due on today
 * `view next/Monday`<br>
-  Returns a list of tasks due by next Monday
+  Returns a list of unfinished tasks due by next Monday

 ### 2.13.
-Deleting task : `delete`
+Deleting a task : `delete`

 Deletes the specified task from Dueue.<br>
 Format: `delete TASKINDEX`